-Gordon College is the only nondenominational Christian college in New England.
-It offers 38 majors and confers three separate undergraduate degrees: Bachelor of Arts, Bachelor of Science and Bachelor of Music.
+Gordon offers 38 majors and confers three separate undergraduate degrees: Bachelor of Arts, Bachelor of Science and Bachelor of Music.
 Gordon also confers the Master of Education, Education Specialist and Master of Music Education degrees in education and music education.

-In the fall of 2011 the College's undergraduate enrollment of 1,545 was drawn from 44 states and 38 foreign countries.
-Approximately 18 percent of enrollment-including international students-are of Asian, African American, Hispanic, Native American or non-Caucasian descent.
+In the fall of 2012 the College's undergraduate enrollment of 1,580 was drawn from 42 states and 35 foreign countries, with approximately 19 percent multicultural or international students.

-Gordon was founded in Boston in 1889 by a small group of Christians who recognized the need for educated leadership in churches and society.
+Gordon was founded in Boston in 1889 by a small group of Christians who recognized the need for educated leadership in churches and in society.
 They organized what was first called the Boston Missionary Training Institute.
 Chief among the founders, and the first president, was the Reverend Dr. Adoniram Judson Gordon, a prominent Boston pastor whose name the school adopted after his death in 1895.